davidgasquez/handbook/Open Data.md

 	- Bounties could be created to reward people that adds useful but missing datasets.
 	- Surfacing and creating great datasets should be rewarded.
 	- Curating the data provides compounding benefits for the entire community!
 - **Open Source and Decentralized**.
 Datasets should be stored in multiple places.
-E.g: S3 replicating  a decentralized way using something like IPFS.
-This allow the data to be used on tool like [DuckDB WASM Shell](https://shell.duckdb.org/).
+E.g: S3 replicating to something like IPFS.

 ## Modules

 ### Packaging
 - **Distribution**.
 Decentralized way.
 No central authority.
 Could work in a closed network too!
-Permissions management would be also decentralized.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
 Datasets could be linked to a `Datafile` with description, default visualizations, WASM linked code...
 - **Formatting**.
 Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
 Could be done via WASM transformations.
-The package manager should be **format agnostic**.
+The package manager should be **format and storage agnostic**.
 - **Social**.
 Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back.
+	- Have issues and disscussions close to the dataset.
 - **Extensible**.
 Users could extend the package resource (e.g: [Time Series Tabular Package inherits from Tabular Package](https://specs.frictionlessdata.io/tabular-data-package/)) and add better support for that kind of data.

 ### Storage